MRtrix3/mrtrix3/docs/tips_and_tricks/external_modules.rst

 Because these binaries are not placed into the same directory as those provided as part of the core *MRtrix3* installation, simply typing the name of the command into the terminal will not work, as your system will not yet be configured to look for executable files in this new location.
-You can solve this in one of two
+You can solve this in one of three
 ways:

    1. Provide the *full path* to the binary file when executing it.
 So for